In 1980, I was a young seminary student for whom nothing was more exciting than thinking about the truths of the Christian faith.

 And then, instead of quickly clarifying,

 “But of course, all these men and women were living under a system of ‘works’ and we are living under a system of ‘grace.’
 They were required to obey God in order to receive his blessings and so their example doesn’t really apply to us.
 As New Testament believers we have a name for this pattern of ‘faith plus obedience equals blessing.’
 We call it ‘legalism…’”

 Instead of this, what does the author of Hebrews immediately say?

 Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with perseverance the race that is set before us… looking to Jesus the pioneer and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God (Hebrews 12:1-2).

 Jesus is our greatest example.
 And notice how the author of Hebrews describes what he did.
-He trusted in the Father and for the joy set before him did exactly what the Father sent him to do.
+He trusted in the Father and, for the joy set before him, he did exactly what the Father sent him to do.
 Having persevered to the end in faith, and in the obedience that flows from faith, he received the blessing and is now seated at the right hand of the throne of God.

 Anyone wish to suggest that Jesus is an example of legalism?

 In the end, it’s the Reformed Protestant’s view of what justification is — of what takes place in justification — that makes it impossible for him to accept the biblical pattern of faith leading to obedience resulting in blessing.